opengeogroep/safetymaps-onboard/README.md

 This input is parsed and put in a Lucene index and compressed as ZIP with 10MB split parts to be transferred with filesetsync-client.

+The index is extracted on startup in the `index` subdirectory of the workdir.

 ### Request forwarding

 The fullscreen safetymaps viewers may not be connected to the server all the